NicholasStern/Dotua/docs/documentation.md

 of the user defined expression) is to serve as an interface for the two other classes in the **Nodes** package: *Scalar* and *Vector*.
 Each of these subclasses implements the required operator overloading as necessary for scalar and vector functions respectively (i.e., addition, multiplication, subtraction, division, power, etc.).
 This logic is separated into two separate classes to provide increased organization for higher dimensional functions and to allow class methods to use assumptions of specific properties of scalars and vectors to reduce implementation complexity.

-Both the *Scalar* class and the *Vector* class have *_val* and *_jacobian* class attributes which allow for automatic differentiation by keeping tarck of each node's value and derivative.
+Both the *Scalar* class and the *Vector* class have *_val* and *_jacobian* class attributes which allow for forward automatic differentiation by keeping track of each node's value and derivative.

 ### Scalar
 The *Scalar* class is used for user defined one-dimensional variables.
 Specifically,